yvelikova/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_waf.md

 [tag "OWASP_TOP_10/A1"] [tag "OWASP_AppSensor/CIE1"] [tag "PCI/6.5.2"]
 ```

-In addition of being written to trace files, ModSecurity report is also stored in the message attribute `modsec.error.message`.
+In addition to being written to trace files, ModSecurity report is also stored in the message attribute `modsec.error.message`.
 You can configure an alert policy that, for example, uses an Alert filter with a selector for this message attribute in the default message to pass the threat report to third-party monitoring systems.